Arcadia-Science/2024-worm-tracking/README.md

 ### Methods

 The Snakemake file in this repository orchestrates the analysis of raw time series images (videos) for extracting and comparing motility phenotypes between strains of *C. elegans*.
 The pipeline follows the following steps.

 **Motility analysis and comparison**:

 1. Convert Nikon ND2-formatted images to TIFF format.
-2. Apply a difference of gaussians (DoG) filter to the TIFF images.
+2. Apply a difference of gaussian (DoG) filter to the TIFF images.
 This detects differences between the background and foreground.
 It retains the foreground while applying a grey scale effect to the background.
 3. Convert the TIFF images to MOV, which is required for Tierpsy tracker motility analysis.
 4. Run the Tierpsy tracker analysis to produce motility estimates for each worm.
 5. Process the Tierpsy tracker raw motility estimates and perform statistical analysis to compare strains.

 **Quality control**:

 1. Make a projection from the DoG-filtered TIFF.
-This creates a summary PNG where all TIFF files from a single time series are overlayed, so that all movement of the worms over the 30 second acquisition is summarized in a single image.
+This creates a summary PNG where all TIFF files from a single time series are overlaid, so that all movement of the worms over the 30 second acquisition is summarized in a single image.
-2. TODO: Compare the tierpsy tracker mask to the raw image for a single frame.
+2. TODO: Compare the Tierpsy tracker mask to the raw image for a single frame.
 3. TODO: Produce summary stats for each field of view.

 ### Compute Specifications

 We executed this pipeline on a Linux Ubuntu machine.
 While the machine has 64 cores and 503 GB RAM, we ran the pipeline on a single core using a small fraction of the available RAM.
 While many of the components of the pipeline would be run on a Mac with an Intel chip, we have tailored the pipeline for Ubuntu (Tierpsy tracker installation and launch).

 ## Contributing